rossfadely/rossfadely.github.io/_posts/2015-1-28-PiinPoint.md

 The above plot shows Miovision data for six random locations.
 The top row shows pedestrian counts and the bottom shows light/medium vehicles (think cars, SUVs, trucks, and vans).
 As you can see, even at locations where there are data, it is far from complete.
 Some locations do have very nice coverage (like the location on the lower left), while others are much more incomplete.
 This is particularly true at the morning hours from midnight to 10 AM.

 So what does this mean for the PiinPoint team?
-They need a model which provides estimates at times without direct measurements.
+They need a model which provides traffic estimates at times without direct measurements.

 > *GOAL:* At each location, estimate the vehicle and pedestrian traffic for hours with no data.